 poudre powder (cognate).
 Doublet with poussière (“dust”).
 English pulverize (“to crush into powder”) is from a French word related to poudre.
 Examples, sucre en poudre (“granulated sugar”, but literally “sugar in powder”); poudre à canon (“gunpowder”).
 See also poussière.

 guérir to cure, to heal.
 Cognate with garrison.
 Originally guérir meant “to defend”.
 Curing a disease is likened to a garrison defending against enemy.
 Not to be confused with guère (“hardly”), guerre (“war”).
 This word is an -ir ending verb, while the other two obviously have no verb ending.
 Example, le médecin a guéri le patient (“the doctor cured the patient”).

-péché sin.
+péché sin. pécheur sinner.
 Cognate with the root of impeccable (“not having flaws or fault”), i.e. -pecca, with rare English words peccadillo, peccancy.
-Alternatively use a mnemonic such as “The sinful people have perished”.
+Alternatively use a mnemonic such as “the sinful people have perished”.
 Or imagine the apple Adam and Eve ate (and so committed the sin) was actually not an apple, but a peach, although peach is pêche in French, where ê is pronounced with the mouth opened slightly wider than é.
 Example, péché originel (“original sin”).
 See also pêche for a hint.

-piège trap (n.). piéger to trap.
+piège trap (n.), snare. piéger to trap.
+Related to pied (“foot”).
 Cognate with pedestrian, pedal.
-The cognation is due to their common Latin source meaning “foot”, from which Spanish pie (“foot”) is also a descendant.
 A trap or snare catches one’s foot.
 Note the pronunciation of è is slightly more open than é.
 Examples, ils lui ont tendu un piège (“they set a trap for him”); une voiture piégée (“a car bomb”, literally “a trapped car”).

 boucle loop; buckle (fastening clasp) (cognate); ringlet. boucler to buckle (cognate).
-To remember the sense of “loop” or “ring”, think of how the belt is used; when you buckle it up, the belt partially forms a ring around your waist.
+To remember the sense of “loop” or “ring”, think of how the car seat belt is used; when you buckle it up, the belt partially forms a ring around your waist.
 Examples, veuillez boucler votre ceinture! (“please buckle up / wear your seat belt!”); une boucle d’oreille (“an earring”).

-envoler to fly away.
+envoler (reflexive) to fly away.
 From en- + voler (“to fly”).
 The prefix en- may be related to Latin inde meaning “from there”.
 Alternatively, it could simply be an intensifier.
 Not to be confused with English involve (which would be concerner, nécessiter, or impliquer in French).
 Example, l'oiseau s’est envolé (“the bird flew away”).
 See also voler.

 bougie candle; spark plug (bougie d'allumage, literally “candle of ignition”).
 From the name of the city Bougie (now Béjaïa) in Algeria, known for making candles.
-As a mnemonic, imagine a petit bourgeois family in the old times lit up candles at night, or “the scary bogey was holding a candle when he came out of hell.”
-A bogey is a ghost or goblin.
+As a mnemonic, imagine a petit bourgeois family in the old times lit up candles at night, or “the scary bogey was holding a candle when he came out of hell”; a bogey is a ghost or goblin.

 minuit midnight.
 Prefix mi- is cognate with mid- but French final d (just like medial d) easily dropped.
 Nuit and night are cognates if traced to Proto-Indo-European.
 Not to be confused with minute, which as a unit of time is still spelled minute in French and is feminine (unlike minut).
 Examples, à minuit (“at midnight”); la messe de minuit (“the Midnight Mass”).

-chauffer to warm, to heat.
+chauffer to warm, to heat. chauffage heating.
 The first element is related to chaud (“hot”) and the second to faire (“to do”, “to make”).
 Not to be confused with the etymologically connected chauffeur (“driver”), which originally referred to a stoker or operator of a steam engine.
 Examples, un chauffe-eau (“a water heater”); le chauffage central (“central heating”).

 connerie bullshit; stupidity, stupid thing to do.
 Possibly cognate with con as in con-artist.

 entrevoir to catch a glimpse of, to see briefly or imperfectly.
 Prefix entre- normally means “between”, but in some compound verbs indicates a small action.
 Otherwise, as a mnemonic, imagine you see (voir) something only through a small gap between (entre-) two things.
 See also entrevue (“meeting”; “interview”).

 tempe temple (anatomical part) (cognate).
 Note that temple as “building for worship” is still temple in French.
 Not to be confused with temporary (temporaire in French).